 The real motivation of this product was to provide the end user affordable access to the autoformer sound without requiring them to make 100 or so solder connections.
 The modules wire up like any conventional pot or stepped attenuator and only three connections are required.
 The connections are labeled on the PCB and are self explanatory.

 The modules are 2" X 2" X 3.5" and are mounted by the switches.
-They come stacked 4X4 for approximately 140hy's of inductance, The switches are made in the UK and have silver plated contacts.
+They come with approximately 140hy's of inductance, The switches have silver plated contacts.
 The core is 80% nickel and like of my other autoformers the hardware is all non-magnetic.